Determine the reason for your stomach bloat and gas problems

 Inability to Break Down Sugars

 Another main reason particular foods cause intestinal gas is your body’s inability to digest certain complex sugar compounds.
 (Humans don’t produce the alpha glactosidase enzymes necessary to digest the complex sugars called oligosaccharides.)
 When these undigested compounds reach the intestines, they begin to ferment and release gas.
-There is, however, a product I suggest that can eliminate this problem.

 Your gallbladder is like a small sack that stores and regulates bile.
 Bile is a fluid made in the liver that is essential to the digestion of fat.
 As fat from your food passes into the small intestine, the gallbladder dumps in the proper amount of bile to aid in fat digestion.
 But if the gallbladder becomes clogged with stones or the bile becomes thick and sluggish, you may experience extremely uncomfortable bloating 5 to 20 minutes after eating, along with other symptoms of a bad gallbladder.